solana-foundation/developer-content/content/guides/dapps/cash-app.md

 of the modal to the Scan Screen so that the screen will render and display the new QR code.

-We can do this with the solana pay api, state handling, conditional rendering, and data submission between the two components, as shown below:
+We can do this with the Solana Pay API, state handling, conditional rendering, and data submission between the two components, as shown below:

 ```typescript